wasp-lang/web/docs/cli.md

 ## Commands
 ### General
  - `wasp new <project-name>` creates new Wasp project.
+A directory with the provided project-name will be created, containing boilerplate code.

    ```
-   $ wasp new MyApp
+   $ wasp new MyFirstProject

-   Created new Wasp app in ./MyApp directory!
-   To run it, do:

-       cd MyApp
-       wasp start

-   NOTE: Wasp is still in Alpha, therefore not yet production ready and might change significantly in the future versions.
    ```
  - `wasp version` prints current version of CLI.